YangYangGirl/BoS/README.md

 This repository contains:

-- the PyTorch implementation of BoS.
+- the PyTorch implementation of BoS
-- the progress to construct a meta set for AutoEval in object detection.
+- the progress to construct a meta set for AutoEval in object detection
 - correlation study

 Please follow the instruction below to install it.